-Pistachio Cardamom Granola ~ a crunchy homemade granola made with a decidedly Middle Eastern flair.
-This is a breakfast cereal with a sophisticated flavor you won’t find in your supermarket!
+Pistachio Cardamom Granola is a crunchy homemade granola with a decidedly Middle Eastern flair.

 It’s worth the effort to try to find a bag of unsalted nuts in their shells.
 They have an unusual sweet flavor that comes through when it’s not masked by all that salt.
 The color is much brighter, too.
 And it’s fun to see your treasure pile of green nuts grow as you pop them out of their shells.